 This is what the cracker looks like after cutting (picture left) and this when you turn it around (picture right).

 Now insert to make it round.
 Only tie the top of cracker so that you can add a paper crown and a gift.
 Then tie the bottom bit of the cracker and you are done.

 Behind all the bits of wallpaper is a story.
 I bought the top one at a local shop selling vintage wallpaper.
 The second one is the first wallpaper I used for the downstairs loo.
-The third is a leftover piece from a friend's hall I wallpapered for her years ago.
+The third is a leftover piece from a friend’s hall I wallpapered for her years ago.
 The fourth is from the same local shop.
-The fifth is the wallpaper I have in my kitchen and the sixth is a roll I bought in a sale as I thought it was so pretty.
+The fifth is the wallpaper I had in my previous kitchen and the sixth is a roll I bought in a sale as I thought it was so pretty.